TrickyTroll/good-bot-runner/runner/README.md

 Typing speed is determined by how much time is spent between each character typed.
 The delay is longer when we have to press two consecutive keys using the same finger [1].
-Studies have also found which key combination are most likely to be typed by one or two hands [3].
+Studies have also found which key combination is most likely to be typed by one or two hands [3].

 Using this information, a delay is computed before each keypress